Introduction to Lectic

 Lectic provides a small set of building blocks:

-You can put these together to build all sorts of AI applications: coding assistants, reseach and analysis workflows, orchestrated multi-agent swarms, or simple one-shot command line text processing tools.
-Take a look at the Cookbook for some detailed recipes.
+You combine these to build what you need: coding assistants, research workflows, multi-agent systems, or simple one-shot text processing.
+See the Cookbook for detailed recipes.

 Quick Example